5 Best Smart Home Devices to Lower Your Utility Bills

 LED bulbs are 75 more energy-efficient, last thousands of hours longer, and they also won’t heat up a room like incandescent bulbs will— saving you money on air conditioning costs.
 Philips Hue bulbs are a particularly good pick because they work with the widest variety of smart hubs, Alexa/Google Assistant/Apple HomeKit, and even have dimming controls so there’s no need for smart dimmer switches.
 One Hue bulb starts at $50 — a hefty price despite the benefits — but we think the entry-level kits which retail around $90 have the best bang for the buck, and include 3 smart bulbs and a bridge that acts as a control center for up to 50 bulbs.

 No smart home protection system would be complete without monitoring your plumbing system as well.
-Flo can potentially save you a fortune by automatically shutting off water in the event of a catastrophic leak.
+The Flo by Moen Smart Water Shutoff can potentially save you a fortune by automatically shutting off water in the event of a catastrophic leak.
 But even if your home isn’t in danger of serious water damage, there’s also thousands of dollars to be saved yearly by monitoring your pipes and being aware of your water consumption in general.
-With Flo you can track your water usage, set conservation goals, and even see which fixtures impact your usage the most.
-Although individual water sensors that go underneath the sink can be helpful and are priced around $50, Flo offers a comprehensive home protection system for your home at $499, which is still hundreds cheaper than other competitors in the space such as Buoy or Phyn.
+With the Flo by Moen App, you can track your water usage, set conservation goals, and even see which fixtures impact your usage the most.
+Combined with smart water detectors that can be placed anywhere in your home for on-the-spot leaks, such as under the sink, Flo by Moen offers a comprehensive home protection system for your home, at a value that is cheaper than other competitors in the space such as Buoy or Phyn.

 4. Curb Energy Monitor